waldyrious/downstyler/README.md

 - [normalize](http://waldyrious.github.io/downstyler/comparisons/demo-normalize.xhtml)
 - [downstyler](http://waldyrious.github.io/downstyler/comparisons/demo-downstyler.xhtml)

-It's also worth comparing the outputs of Downstyle and [BetterMotherfuckingWebsite](http://waldyrious.github.io/downstyler/demo-bettermfwebsite.xhtml).
+It's also worth comparing the outputs of Downstyler and [BetterMotherfuckingWebsite](http://waldyrious.github.io/downstyler/demo-bettermfwebsite.xhtml).
 Particularly, note the differences in the `<table>`, `<blockquote>`, `<pre>` and `<form>` elements.
 These demonstrate Downstyler's goal of providing a stand-alone stylesheet for 99% of HTML content,